csdms/bmi/docs/source/bmi.grid_funcs.rst

    /* SIDL */
    int get_grid_spacing(in int grid, in array<double, 1> spacing);

-Get the distance between the :term:`nodes <grid node>` of the model grid.
+Get the distance between the :term:`nodes <node>` of the model grid.

 The :ref:`get_grid_spacing` function provides the width of each cell in the number of dimensions as returned by :ref:`get_grid_rank`.